Self-correction is Not An Innate Capability in Language Models: Introduction

-We show experimental results of various self-correction methods in Section~\ref{sec:mainresults}.
+We show experimental results of various self-correction setting in Section~\ref{sec:mainresults}.
+The proposed self-distinguishing task for behavioral analysis is introduced in Section~\ref{sec:selfdistinguish}.
 Section~\ref{sec:mechanism} presents details about mechanistic analysis.
-The proposed self-distinguish framework is introduced in Section~\ref{sec:selfdistinguish}.
-We discuss and summarize our observations and future directions in Section~\ref{sec:discuss} and~\ref{sec:conclude_future}.
+We discuss solutions to address the observed non-innateness in Section~\ref{sec:solution}.